Written by Jes Gonzalez

 It's easy to introduce errors into your writing during the revision process, such as typos or missing punctuation.
 Moreover, it's easy to miss these as the writer of the novel, since you've read and reread the content.

-That's why a final manuscript proofread is important.
-A professional proofreader can catch the errors that stand out to a publisher and make you look unprofessional, making sure your manuscript is truly ready for publication.
+That's why a final book proofread is important.
+A professional proofreader can catch the errors that stand out to a publisher and make you look unprofessional, making sure your book is truly ready for publication.

 Stage 4: Finalizing